SIS code:

 4.1 Homework

-When emailing, use the following subject "NPFL063 HW #", e.g., "NPFL063 HW 1" for the first homework assignment.
+When emailing, use the following subject: "NPFL063 HW #", e.g., "NPFL063 HW 1" for the first homework assignment.

 You can use English or Czech/Slovak.

 It is a good idea to work on homework in a group of two or three people (write who you worked with at the top of the page).
 However, you have to write it up individually, in your own words.
-Each homework assignment will be graded on a scale 0-100%.
+Each homework assignment will be graded on a scale of 0-100%.
 Incorrect answers are better than no answers.

 Homework assignment Due

-[HW 1 - phonology] Oct 31 (the day before class)
+[HW 1 - phonology] Oct 28

-[HW 2 - Trees] Dec 5 (the day before class)
+[HW 2 - Trees] Dec 2

-[HW 4 - Implicature in Ads] Before grade
+[HW 5 - Implicature in Ads] Before grade

 4.2 Article